Back to all posts

 As you comb through staffing historical data, keep these best practices in mind:

-• Create and use a skills inventory to quickly access and keep tabs on your current workforce’s strengths and shortcomings.
-This inventory also helps you see how your talent pool stacks up against market trends.
+• Create a skills inventory.
+Creating a skills inventory helps you understand your current workforce’s strengths and shortcomings and how your talent pool stacks up against market trends.

 Tools and technologies for accurate workforce forecasting